Ultimate Hamilton Real Estate Investing Guide for 2026

 Median Population Age

-You should consider a city’s median population age to predict the portion of the populace that might be tenants.
-You are trying to discover a median age that is close to the middle of the age of the workforce.
-An older population will be a strain on community resources.
-A graying population will precipitate growth in property tax bills.
+You should consider a city's median population age to predict the portion of the populace that could be renters.
+You are trying to find a median age that is close to the middle of the age of the workforce.
+A high median age signals a populace that will be an expense to public services and that is not active in the real estate market.
+Higher tax levies can become necessary for markets with an aging populace.

 Employment Industry Diversity